AfricodeAcademy/tabpay/README.md

 2. **Dashboard Overview**

-   - Get an overview of your community’s performance including total members, number of blocks, total contributions, and more.
+   - Get an overview of your community's performance including total members, number of blocks, total contributions, and more.

 3. **Community Umbrella Management**